learn-co-curriculum/react-hooks-npm-lab/README.md

 ###### Create a `test` Command

-The `learn-browser` package relies on a test script that will trigger a new browser window with the tests inside.
-Replace the `scripts` part of your `package.json` file with the following:
+The `learn-browser` package relies on a test script that will trigger the testing suite to run.
+In `package.json`, replace the `scripts` `test` key value with the following:

 ```
 "scripts": {